lingo-reviews/tenets/README.md

 Success!
 All binary tenets built.
 ```

-Lingo  build and install each binary.
+Lingo builds and installs each binary.
 Commands such as `add` and `info` will
 now auto-complete with the names of the built binary tenets.

 `cd` into any example folder and run `lingo review`.
 In a similar fashion, you